RedDawe/BowlingReservationSystem/README.md

 - The server is written in Java with Spring Boot and it is configured to use a PostgreSQL database, which is connected by hibernate
 - The frontend is written in React that is automatically compiled by maven during compilation
 - All of that is tested by GitHub Actions and bundled in a docker image that is then pushed and published on docker hub
-- This allows for a pretty convenient way to deploy using Kubernetes, for example with the yaml files in <a href="https://github.com/RedDawe/BowlingReservationSystem/tree/main/kubernetes-specs">kubernetes-specs</a> folder
+- This allows for a pretty convenient way to deploy using Kubernetes, for example with the yaml files in <a href="https://github.com/RedDawe/BowlingReservationSystem/tree/main/kubernetes-specs">kubernetes-specs</a>